Continuous Glucose Monitors: Does Better Accuracy Mean Better Glycemic Control?

 Nevertheless, I suspect Dexcom is primarily focused on the value of the improved MARD rating in their marketing plans.
 It’s invaluable to claim that your MARD is superior to all other CGMs, regardless of the dubious value of MARD for CGMs.

 It also helps that Dexcom’s target market is moving well beyond T1Ds.
-There are nearly 40 million type 2 diabetics (with another 98 million presumed to be undiagnosed T2Ds), compared to roughly 1.5 million T1Ds.
+There are nearly 40 million type 2 diabetics (with another 98 million presumed to be undiagnosed T2Ds), compared to roughly 2 million T1Ds.
 That, plus a very rapidly emerging market of non-diabetic “life-hackers”, such as athletes, health enthusiasts, and everyday consumers.
-In fact, Dexcom is releasing a non-prescription version of the G7 called Stelo to these enthusiasts, for whom volatility in glucose levels just isn’t that important.
+In fact, Dexcom has released a non-prescription version of the G7 called Stelo, and these people don’t care that much about volatility.

 Of course, the downside for T1Ds is that some could actually see worse outcomes, and not even know it.
 The G7’s propensity to report lower average glucose averages (than what is actually in the bloodstream) may give people the false impression that their glycemic control has actually improved with the G7.

-I hope the G6 never goes away, or better yet, provide the G6’s algorithms to a G7 sensor.
+I hope the G6 never goes away.
+But a better idea is to provide the G6’s algorithms to a G7 sensor.
 Here’s a marketing plan: Sell the G7 with the G6 algorithm as the less expensive over-the-counter product for the comparatively fewer number of T1Ds that actually need higher quality data to manage glucose levels.
 We’re already paying too much for all the other stuff we have to buy, and we’re a tiny market compared to the rest of the world.
 This way, everyone’s a winner!

 I suspect Freestyle Libre 3 is even “worse” than G7 with it’s MARD of 7.9% and one minute sampling rate.
 G7 on steroids :D I switched recently from G6 and what a ride I had yesterday when trying to fix one hypo got 3 consecutive nasty ones instead (tried to bolus after each climb out of low so that blood sugar wouldn’t skyrocket later).
 The readings just aren’t as predictable, they jump around and I ended up reacting too soon… But I will keep using it, who knows I might see some patterns in time and get a handle of it hopefully, I just like every minute readings too much.